A Functional-Space Mean-Field Theory of Partially-Trained Three-Layer Neural Networks: Introduction

-In this work, we develop a novel \emph{functional-space} MF theory for the infinite-width limit of the \ptl model with $\alpha \geq \frac{1}{2}$.
-This will allow us to examine the training dynamics in the infinite-width limit rigorously, which can be written as a kernel GF with a \emph{time-varying} kernel, and prove a linear-rate convergence guarantee of its training loss.
-We will see distinct behaviors of the infinite-width limit when choosing $\alpha = \frac{1}{2}$ versus $\alpha > \frac{1}{2}$, and for both regimes, we will define spaces of functions that are explored by the limiting model through training and prove generalization bounds by estimating their Rademacher complexity.
+In this work, we develop a novel \emph{functional-space} MF theory for the infinite-width limit of the \ptl model with $\alpha \geq 1 / 2$.
+This allows us to examine the training dynamics in the infinite-width limit rigorously, which can be written as a functional GF with a \emph{time-varying} kernel, and prove a linear-rate convergence guarantee of the training loss.
+We see distinct behaviors of the infinite-width limit when $\alpha = 1 / 2$ versus $\alpha > 1/2$, and for both regimes, we characterize the space of functions corresponding to the MF model and prove bounds on their Rademacher complexity.